manelpuig/rUBot_mecanum_ws/Documentation/02a_rubot_setup_hw_rbpi.md

 ```shell
 nmcli con show Hotspot
 ```
-- Identify the IP of the rbpi4 Hotspot:
+Identify the IP of the rbpi4 Hotspot:
-  - type ifconfig
+  - type "ip address show"
   - in wlan0 you identify the inet address: 10.42.0.1

+Restart the raspberrypi4 to verify the automatic Hotspot configuration

 **Install nomachine remote desktop**